Graylog2/documentation/pages/plugins.rst

 General information
 ===================

-Graylog comes with a stable plugin API for the following plugin types since Graylog 1.0:
+Graylog comes with a stable plugin API for the following plugin types:

 * **Inputs:** Accept/write any messages into Graylog
 * **Outputs:** Forward messages to other endpoints in real-time